clutchcall CLI and its QUIC data-plane engine drive the tunnel

 alice,

-namespace from the session token, so a stale slug can’t escape it.
+namespace from the session token, so a stale slug cannot escape it.

 p2p — direct peer-to-peer

-Two peers run with the same pair-id; they auto-discover via the control-plane
+Two peers run with the same pair-id.
+They discover each other through the

-rendezvous and connect directly, with the edge brokering candidates but never
+control-plane rendezvous and connect directly.
+The edge brokers candidates

-A shared secret both peers know; gates the direct tunnel and keys the rendezvous.
+A shared secret that both peers know.
+It gates the direct tunnel and keys the

 (share) The local service port to expose to the peer.

-(connect) A local port to listen on; connections to it are piped to the peer’s
+(connect) A local port to listen on.
+The CLI pipes connections to it through

 (share)